crewtimer/crewtimer-doc/video-review/ReviewingVideo.md

 ### Other setup

 You have a few other options to review that can help you process your results faster.

-- [ ] Select the "Video Setting" tab in the main Connect window (the playback + gear icon)
+- [ ] Select the "Video Settings" tab in the main Connect window (the playback + gear icon)
-- [ ] If you are reviewing the video in a different timezone then where the regatta is, you can set the "Course Timezone" to where the event is taking place.
+- [ ] If you are reviewing the video in a different timezone than where the regatta is, you can set the "Course Timezone" to where the event is taking place.
 This will ensure that timestamps are shown in the local timezone for where the event takes place.
-This is very convenient when you are for example looking at the times on a race schedule or heat sheet.
+This is very convenient when you are looking at the times on a race schedule or heat sheet.
 - [ ] Probably the only other setting you want to make is to select "Finish" in the "Guide Visibility" section

 The remaining options allow you to control whether lane lines are visible in the scoring user interface.
 The advanced features section covers it's use.
 Your setting will look like the below: